Date: May 7 2018.

-Use enough oil in the pan at a high enough temperature (think frying battered fish).
+- Use enough oil in the pan at a high enough temperature (it must swim).

 You need a nice solid meat hammer.
 When buying one look at weight, but also think about which one you'll be able to clean easily.
 Some are a nightmare.

 Warning: hammering meat has a very stirring effect on dogs (probably cats too).